siruguri/railsschool-catchup-ruby/level1/v2/course_content/index.md

     puts 9*8
     ==> The value of 9*8 is 72

-The code used in this class is [available on Github](.
+The code used in this class is [available on Github](https://github.com/siruguri/railsschool-catchup-ruby).

 Have fun!